MetalDent/100-days-of-code/r1-log.md

 Commited in flutter/pluggins.

 ### R1D34
-Opened PR in OnsenUI.
+Opened PR in OnsenUI and dart-lang/sdk.

 Commited in flutter/plugins.

-Working on an issue in dart-lang/sdk.